Paliverse/DualSenseX/README.md

 # **For Game Devs**

-Support your game with DualSense Trigger Capabilities With DualSenseX App, find out below how to get it setup, and get your game added within the App for all to see and play!
+Support your game with DualSense Adaptive Trigger Capabilities With DualSenseX App, find out below how to get it setup, and get your game added within the App for all to see and play!

 ### **Trigger State**
 To get this working with your game, you just have to write to a text file.